 DEXA scans are often used to diagnose or assess someone’s risk of osteoporosis, a condition that weakens bones and increases the risk of breakage.

 Higher risk groups include: menopausal women (particularly those with an early menopause or following an early hysterectomy and removal of the ovaries), smokers, women who have lost their periods with an eating disorder, history of a previous fracture and a family history of osteoporosis.

 Further information available in our DEXA bone screening service leaflet.

 Human Papilloma Virus (HPV) test

 HPV is a virus that can cause the cells of the cervix to change.
-It is often conducted at the same time as a PAP test, but may also be used for general sexual health reasons..
+It is now conducted as a first line alternative to the PAP test and may also be tested for sexual health reasons.

 At Hormone Health, we can conduct all the screening tests that have been described.
 As well as each individual test, we offer more cost effective packages – further information in our WellWoman health screening packages leaflet.